dschnare/meteor-bootstrap-gen/Readme.md

 A Twitter Bootstrap to Meteor package generator.
 The generator will export modular packages from Twitter Bootstrap and save them as Meteor packages.

+The main use cases of this generator are:

+1. A very fast and easy way to generate a modular, Meteor-centric Twitter Bootstrap packages for your app
+2. A stable means of mainting Meteor-centric Twitter Bootstrap packages on Atmosphere.

 # Installation